-- 1. Residents are permitted to have a 4.5 cubic feet or less refrigerator in their room (one per room). - With the exception of air corn poppers, microwaves, and auto-off coffee makers, all other cooking appliances that have a heat source are prohibited.
-Multiple taps and electrical extension cords are prohibited.
-UL approved power strips with surge protectors are acceptable for use (1 per resident only). - 3.
-All electrical equipment must be UL approved. - 4.
+- a.
+Residents are permitted to have a 4.5 cubic foot or less refrigerator in their residence hall/apartment/house (unless provided by the University).
+Only one refrigerator per assigned space. - b.
+With the exception of air corn poppers, microwaves, and auto-off coffee makers, all other cooking appliances that have a heat source are prohibited. - c.
+Multiple taps (plug expanders) and electrical extension cords are prohibited.
+Only one UL approved power strip with surge protector is acceptable for use (1 per resident only). - d.
+All electrical equipment must be UL approved. - e.
 Window air-conditioning units are not permitted.
-(For air conditioning required due to medical need, see Special Residential Accommodations.) - 5.
-Space heaters are not permitted in any residential facility, unless specifically issued by Krammes Service Center on an emergency basis. - 6.
+(For air conditioning required due to medical need, see Accessibility Services policies.) - f.
+Space heaters are not permitted in any residential facility, unless specifically issued by Krammes Service Center on an emergency basis. - g.
 Halogen Bulbs are not permitted in any residential facility, due to the high risk of fire associated with them.